denliehoo/multi-swap/README.md

 https://medium.com/@saumya.ranjan/how-to-write-a-readme-md-file-markdown-file-20cb7cbcd6f
 # To do list / Progress:
 ## To do
-* Store custom addresses in local storage using redux persist
 * Find a way to pass state from the different components to the "swap" button in Swap.js
     * For now, just need to ensure that all the correct state is there for the swap and do a console.log() to test.
 Connect to smart contract in the future.
     * use redux and place in global state